renerocksai/rrisc/README.md

 Via ssh :)

 It's super smooth, editing VHDL in vim, running ghdl in a separate tmux pane via vim-tmux, and using gtkwave to view the waveforms of the simulation.
-Textual simulaiton output and logging can be viewed as ghdl's output.
-I prefer this super quick 1-keystroke way of running my testbenches, compared to the Vivado workflow.
-Extra plus, vim and commandline work smoothly over ssh.
+Textual simulation output and logging can be viewed as ghdl's output.
+I prefer this super quick 1-keystroke way of running my testbenches, compared to the sluggish Vivado GUI workflow.
+As an extra plus, vim and commandline work smoothly over ssh.
+With X-forwarding enabled, gtkwave works via ssh, too.

 ![image](https://user-images.githubusercontent.com/30892199/103260189-22f35e80-499d-11eb-9a61-f724f4163be4.png)
 ![image](https://user-images.githubusercontent.com/30892199/103263325-d2353300-49a7-11eb-8fa0-b168ecc6ae0d.png)